 The most important components of Plantago lanceolata leaves are bioactive compounds such as catalpol, aucubin, and acteoside.
 These compounds possess different pharmacological effects: anti-inflammatory, antioxidant, antineoplastic, and hepatoprotective.

 In a study published in the journal Biotech and Histochemistry, researchers examined Plantago lanceolata and Plantago major (P. major) and found that both plants provided significant wound-healing potential.
-Previous studies have indicated a variety of pharmacological effects of P. major such as anticancer, antioxidant, and immunomodulatory.
-In one study, researchers tested this theory by extracting parts of the plant and testing it against different types of cancer cells.

 It was found that amongst the parts of the plantain plant, the seeds exhibited the greatest antiproliferative activity, meaning that they inhibited cell growth on tumor cells the best.
 The roots exhibited comparable antiproliferative and cytokines-inhibition activities to those of the leaves.
 (Cytokines are a number of substances secreted by certain cells of the immune system that have an effect on other cells).